 Overview

-calculates functional decompositions of tree-based regression and classification models that decomposes them into main effects and interaction effects of arbitrary order.
-Those functional components can thereafter be used to
+glex implements global, functional decompositions of tree-based regression and classification models that decomposes them into main effects and interaction effects of arbitrary order.
+In particular, it can

 - extract partial-dependence-functions (e.g., one dimensional partial dependence plots),